Vito LoGrasso: Return to the independent circuit (2007–2015)

 On September 19, 2013, Vito appeared in Ring Warriors as the leader of the stable The Slambinos.

 On September 18, 2013, LoGrasso's wrestling school announced a partnership with Dragon Gate USA wrestling as a farm system.

 In mid-2014, Vito retired from in-ring competition.

 Vito again appeared with the Ring Warriors in April 2015 as the manager of the Slambinos.

 Vito returned to the ring in 2021-22 after taking care of his wife after a long illness.

+Juggalo Championship Wrestling (2025–present)

+On the November 7, 2025 episode of JCW Lunacy, Vito made his Juggalo Championship Wrestling debut after arriving in a limousine to the venue as an investor in the promotion.
+At the end of the episode, he would reveal himself and would fire a wrestler named CoKane after a confrontation with commissioner and JCW owner Violent J.

+On the following episode, he would force Steven Flowe and CoKane to fight each other in the main event.
+After the match, the St. Claire Monster Corporation (Kongo Kong and Mr. Happy) led by Jasmin St. Claire would attack both of the wrestlers.
+On the November 28, 2025 episode of Lunacy, Vito threatened Steven Flowe to bring CoKane to him otherwise he would punish them both.
+Flowe refused and Vito would attack him before Vince Russo stormed out to the ring to stop Vito.

 Acting career

 Lograsso had a minor role as Bodo in the science fiction film The Survivor.
 He had a leading role in the 2014 horror thriller film The Church, alongside Clint Howard, Bill Moseley, Lisa Wilcox and Ashley C. Williams.
 He appears in the role of Ricardo Lewis in the action thriller film Apnea, who works beside his acting as Stunt coordinator.

 Personal life

 Vito married former wrestling personality and model Noel Harlow LoGrasso on September 27, 2014.
 They previously worked together in the US, where she was billed as "Lil Noel" as a play on his "Big Vito" name.

 Lograsso began podcasting with Vince Russo's "The Brand" on the RELM Network in July 2017.
 He opened up his own podcast series with his wife Noel and Russo in August 2017.

-Lograsso (alongside former WWE NXT wrestler Adam Mercer) filed a concussion lawsuit against WWE in January 2015, claiming “serious neurological damage, including severe headaches, memory loss, depression and anxiety, as well as deafness” as a result of WWE run.
+Lograsso (alongside former WWE NXT wrestler Adam Mercer) filed a concussion lawsuit against WWE in January 2015, claiming "serious neurological damage, including severe headaches, memory loss, depression and anxiety, as well as deafness" as a result of their WWE run.
 The suit was litigated by attorney Konstantine Kyros, who also represented wrestler Billy Jack Haynes in a similar lawsuit and went on to represent dozens of other wrestlers.
 The lawsuit was dismissed in April 2018 by District of Connecticut judge Vanessa Lynne Bryant.